A boutique consulting firm

 We have set out below some examples of recent projects grouped by our main service lines.

-North Somerset Council - We recently completed a feasibility study for North Somerset Council who want to commision an intervention that will enable famly reunification and reduce the number of looked after children.
-Our support was funded through a Commissioning Better Outcomes (CBO) Development Grant and included all the work needed to enable the Council to submit a full application to the CBO Fund
+North Somerset Council - We completed a feasibility study for North Somerset Council who wanted to commission an intervention that would enable famly reunification and reduce the number of looked after children.
+Our support was funded through a Commissioning Better Outcomes (CBO) Development Grant and helped the Council submit a sucessful full application to the CBO Fund.
+The Council has this year gone live with an outcomes-based contract that is supported by social investment from Bridges Fund Management.

 Cabinet Office - We carried out a major study for the Cabinet Office into whether and how payment by results or a SIB mechanism could be used to fund interventions for troubled families.
 We worked closely with four local authorities on this study, the results of which are published here.